lambdakb/keyboard-lk23m/README.md

 ## License

-This design is released under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/), which means it is free to use, share, and adapt for non-commercial purposes, as long as proper attribution is provided and any derivative works are shared under the same license.
+This design is licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/).

+You are free to use, share, and adapt the design for non-commercial purposes, provided that:

+- **Attribution**: Proper credit must be given, a link to the license provided, and any changes indicated.
+- **NonCommercial**: The material cannot be used for commercial purposes without prior approval.
+- **ShareAlike**: Any derivative works must be distributed under the same license.

 If you are a retailer or business interested in selling this design or products derived from it, I am open to granting commercial licenses on a case-by-case basis.
-Please feel free to contact us to discuss terms.
+Please feel free to contact me to discuss terms.